This website is best viewed in a browser that supports web standards.

 During the academic year component, participants will be taking part in some online activities still to be determined.
 UBMS will design these activities to enrich the participants' educational experience.

 During the academic year component, UBMS participants may continue to earn a stipend.
-They do this by taking math and science courses, by meeting with a mentor throughout the school year, by working on their project, and by completing the online activities.
+They do this by taking math and science courses, by meeting with a mentor throughout the school year, by working on their project, and by submitting class schedules, transcripts and mid-term grades.
 Their mentor will send reports to UBMS in October, January, and May.
 Both the participant and his/her mentor are paid the yearly stipend according to the reports UBMS receives from the mentor.

-After a student has been in regular UBMS for at least one year, he/she may be eligible for the UBMS Bridge Component.
+After a student has been in regular UBMS for at least two years, he/she may be eligible for the UBMS Bridge Component.